pulp/pulp/docs/components.rst

 For production environments, configure static content as follows:

-1. Pick the URL static content is served at, e.g. ``/static/`` and set that as the STATIC_URL in the settings.yaml file.
-Then select the path on the local filesystem where static content will be stored, and set that as STATIC_ROOT.

-2. Configure your webserver to serve the STATIC_ROOT directory's contents at the STATIC_URL url.

-3. Once configured, collect all of the static content into place using the ``collectstatic`` command as follows::
+Collect all of the static content into place using the ``collectstatic`` command as follows::

     $ pulp-manager collectstatic

-For more information on scaling your static content, configuring object storage to serve your static media, and other topics refer to the
-`Django Static Media docs <https://docs.djangoproject.com/en/2.0/howto/static-files/deployment/>`_